Joseph Monteyne

 About

 Joseph Monteyne’s first book, The Printed Image in Early Modern London: Urban Space, Visual Representation, and Social Exchange, was published by Ashgate in 2007.
 A second book, From Still-Life to the Screen: Print Culture, Display, and the Materiality of the Image in Eighteenth-Century London was published by Yale University Press in 2013.
-His third book, Media Critique in the Age of Gillray: Scratches, Scraps, and Spectres, will be published by the University of Toronto Press in 2021.
-Professor Monteyne has also published articles on seventeenth-century painting and print culture, twentieth-century art in England and Europe, contemporary independent magazine culture, and American popular imagery in international journals such as Art History and Oxford Art Journal as well as in edited volumes published by Bis/Gingko/Thames and Hudson and Nouveau Monde Editions.
-He has also written some contemporary art criticism, specifically a catalogue essay for the VAG/ Museum London exhibition Myfanwy MacLeod, or There Again (Black Dog, 2014).
-Professor Monteyne’s next research project focuses on animal human hybridity in late eighteenth and early nineteenth centuries Britain and colonial America.
+His third book, Media Critique in the Age of Gillray: Scratches, Scraps, and Spectres, was published at the beginning of 2022 by the University of Toronto Press.
+Professor Monteyne has also published articles on seventeenth-century European painting and print culture, including indigenous representation in New France, as well as twentieth-century art in England and Europe, contemporary independent magazine culture, and American popular imagery.
+He has also written some contemporary art criticism, specifically catalogue essays for the VAG/ Museum London exhibition Myfanwy MacLeod, or There Again (Black Dog, 2014) and for Alex Tedlie-Stursberg (Trapp Projects, 2022).
+Professor Monteyne’s current research project focuses on ecocritical approaches to early modern landscape, with a particular focus on connections between trees, language, and mediation in British visual culture from the 17th to early 19th centuries.

 Teaching